Elderly Smoking Cessation Promotion Project

 Community Smoke-free Promotion Activity

-To disseminate smoke-free messages and promotea smoke-free lifestyle among the elderly and the public, COSH organizes various community smoke-free promotion activities, including visits to elderly centres, smoke-free workshops, outreach promotions, etc. Since 2017, COSH collaborated with New Territories West Elder Academies Cluster (NTWEAC), an organization funded by the Elderly Commission, to recruit “Smoke-free Elderly Ambassadors” and organize activities to encourage smoking cessation and promote a smoke-free lifestyle among the elderly.
+To disseminate smoke-free messages and promote a smoke-free lifestyle among the elderly and the public, COSH organizes various community smoke-free promotion activities, including visits to elderly centres, smoke-free workshops, outreach promotions, etc. In recent years, COSH has collaborated with New Territories West Elder Academies Cluster, New Territories East Elder Academies Cluster and the Hospital Authority to recruit “Smoke-free Elderly Ambassadors” and organize activities to encourage smoking cessation and promote a smoke-free lifestyle among the elderly.
 The Ambassadors have been promoting smoking cessation to smokers and disseminating the smoke-free messages through elderly centre visits, other community activities as well as in their daily life.

 .jpg)